 A tablespoon of linseeds contains 3g of dietary fibre, 20-40% of which is soluble, the rest of which is insoluble.

-Linseeds are also rich in lignans, plant compounds with antioxidant and oestrogen properties and they are an excellent source of protein too.
+Linseeds are an excellent source of protein too.

 How to eat golden linseed